Quantum Adaptive Self-Attention for Quantum Transformer Models: Methodology

 Each token vector $h'_i \in \mathbb{R}^d$ is passed through a quantum layer.
 The quantum layer first linearly projects the input to a lower-dimensional space suitable for quantum encoding:

 where $h_q \in \mathbb{R}^{n}$ and $n$ is the number of qubits.

 The vector $h_q$ is then passed as input to a parameterized quantum circuit (PQC), which is defined over $n + 1$ qubits and $L_q$ layers of unitary operations.
+The PQC encodes the input with a single layer of $R_X$ and $R_Z$ gates, applies trainable single-qubit rotations across its $L_q$ variational layers, and introduces entanglement using CNOT and $R_Y$ gates.
+Throughout this paper, the single-qubit rotation gates are defined as

-The PQC applies data re-uploading using $RX$ and $RZ$ gates, and introduces entanglement using $CNOT$ and $RY$ gates.
-The final output is computed as the expectation values of Pauli-Z operators on the first $n$ qubits:
+where $X, Y, Z$ are the Pauli matrices.
+The final output is computed as the expectation values of Pauli-$Z$ operators on the first $n$ qubits:

 The quantum output is then projected back to the original dimension and added residually: